Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 - Greek letters provide an extension to the Latin alphabet with more nuanced aesthetics, aiding readability.
     - Greek uppercase letters fit in well with Latin uppercase letters.
     - Greek lowercase letters contrast very strongly with Latin uppercase letters.
-        - Small lowercase letters provide a good set of prefixes.
+        - Short lowercase letters provide a good set of prefixes.
-        - Large lowercase letters are reserved for future use.
+        - Tall lowercase letters are reserved for future use.
 - We want to avoid lowercase letters, because this conflicts with 3D conventions that use lowercase letters for wide moves or inner moves.
 We also want to avoid uppercase letters with existing uses (M, E, S, P, x, y, z, w, v).
     - This is partially a compatibility concern, but mostly a psychological semantic one.
 Humans reading lowercase letters may have misconceptions about their uses based on uses in other cubing notation.
 - Greek letters allow us to keep facet names [prefix-free](https://en.wikipedia.org/wiki/Prefix_code) while still using single-character names for sequences of 26 elements of fewer.